SAP/odata-vocabularies/docs/v2-annotations.md

       <td>
         -
       </td>
       <td>Entities in this set can be deleted or not depending on their state.
 The value of this attribute is a <a href="http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part3-csdl/odata-v4.0-errata02-os-part3-csdl-complete.html#_The_edm:Path_Expression_3">path expression</a> that identifies a Boolean property in the context of the entity type of the entity set.
 The value of this property indicates whether the entity can be deleted or not.
-Must not be present if deletable is present.<br/>See notes in updatable-path for combined meaning of deletable and deletable-path.</td>
+Must not be present if deletable is present.
+See notes in updatable-path for combined meaning of deletable and deletable-path.</td>
     </tr>
     <tr>
       <td>